Waking Up to Possible Side Effects of Epidurals and Other Types of Regional Anesthesia

 - Nerve damage.
 In very rare cases, the epidural needle can hit a nerve, resulting in temporary or permanent loss of feeling in your lower body.
 The most common symptom is a numbness in a small area of the back that still maintains normal movement and strength.
 Generally, the numbness disappears within a few days or weeks, sometimes taking up to several months.
 However, in extremely rare cases, the nerve damage is permanent.

 - Seizure.
-In the very unlikely case that the pain medication seeps into your vein, an epidural can trigger a seizure.
+In the very unlikely case that the pain medication seeps into your veins, an epidural can trigger a seizure.

 Side Effects of Other Regional Anesthesia